melineab/convolution/readme.txt

    3

  If it is a .json file, the 3D matrix must be in square brackets.
-Every layer is a 2D matrix.
+Each layer of the 3D matrix is a 2D matrix.
  Every 2D matrix, every row of a 2D matrix must be in square brackets, separated by commas.
  Each value in a row is an integer or float, separated by a comma.